Colorado Law Group Colorado Springs Common Pitfalls in Having “Live-In” Employees

 In a handful of industries, the concept of having an employee live on-site is an attractive proposition.
 Such industries include hotels, motels, assisted care facilities, convenience stores, or businesses that cater to or provide extended-hour operation to customers or clients.

 Although attractive, arranging an on-site or “live-in” employee comes with complications.
-In this series of articles, Chris Wilhelmi of Stinar Zendejas and Gaithe, PLLC will briefly discuss common pitfalls businesses may face with “live-in” employees.
-This article addresses how to avoid unwilfully creating a landlord/tenant relationship between the business and the employee.
+In this series of articles, Chris Wilhelmi of Colorado Law Group will briefly discuss common pitfalls businesses may face with “live-in” employees.
+This article addresses how to avoid unwillfully creating a landlord/tenant relationship between the business and the employee.

 In Colorado, to avoid creating a landlord/tenant relationship between a business and its employee, a business must create and effectuate a written contract of employment between itself and the employee that complies with C.R.S. § 8-4-123.
 By complying with the statute, a business creates a “a license to occupy the premises entered into as part of an employee’s compensation” that would then terminate at the end of the employment relationship.
 Per the statute’s subsection (b):